 1877: A magnitude 8.8 earthquake off the coast of Peru triggers a devastating tsunami and kills 2,541, including some as far away as Hawaii and Japan.

 1874: Archaeologist and Egyptologist Howard Carter, who became world famous after discovering the intact tomb of 14th-century B.C. pharaoh Tutankhamun in November 1922, is born in London, England.

 1860: Author J. M. Barrie, best known as the creator of Peter Pan, is born in Kirriemuir, Angus, Scotland.

-1800: John Brown, the abolitionist who led a raid on Harpers Ferry, W.Va., in 1859 in an attempt to start an armed slave revolt by seizing an U.S. arsenal there, is born in Torrington, Conn.
+1800: John Brown, the abolitionist who led a raid on Harpers Ferry, West Virginia, in 1859 in an attempt to start an armed slave revolt by seizing an U.S. arsenal there, is born in Torrington, Connecticut.
 Brown's raiders were initially successful in capturing the armory but were defeated two days later and Brown was hung for treason on Dec.
 2, 1859.

 1754: Ben Franklin's political cartoon "Join, or Die," showing a divided snake, is first published in the Pennsylvania Gazette.
 The now iconic image showed a snake cut into eight pieces, each labeled with the initials of a colony or region and became a symbol of colonial freedom during the American Revolutionary War.